chriscross12324/obsidian-livesync/docs/settings.md

 #### Display Language

-Setting key: displayLanguage
+**Setting Key:** `displayLanguage`

-You can change the display language.
-It is independent of the system language and/or Obsidian's language.
+You can change the display language, which is independent of the system language and/or Obsidian's language.
-Note: Not all messages have been translated.
-And, please revert to "Default" when reporting errors.
-Of course, your contribution to translation is always welcome!
+**Note:** Not all messages are translated.
+Please revert to "Default" when reporting errors.
+Contributions to translations are always welcome!

-#### Show status inside the editor
+#### Show Status Inside the Editor

-Setting key: showStatusOnEditor
+**Setting Key:** `showStatusOnEditor`

-We can show the status of synchronisation inside the editor.
+Displays the synchronization status inside the editor.

-Reflected after reboot
+**Note:** Changes will be reflected after rebooting.

-#### Show status as icons only
+#### Show Status as Icons Only

-Setting key: showOnlyIconsOnEditor
+**Setting Key:** `showOnlyIconsOnEditor`

-Show status as icons only.
-This is useful when you want to save space on the status bar.
+Displays the synchronization status as icons only.
+This is useful if you want to save space on the status bar.

-#### Show status on the status bar
+#### Show Status on the Status Bar

-Setting key: showStatusOnStatusbar
+**Setting Key:** `showStatusOnStatusbar`

-We can show the status of synchronisation on the status bar.
-(Default: On)
+Displays the synchronization status on the status bar.
+**Default:** On.

 ### 2. Logging

-#### Show only notifications
+#### Show Only Notifications

-Setting key: lessInformationInLog
+**Setting Key:** `lessInformationInLog`

-Prevent logging and show only notification.
-Please disable when you report the logs
+Prevents detailed logging and shows only notifications.
+Please disable this option when reporting logs.

 #### Verbose Log

-Setting key: showVerboseLog
+**Setting Key:** `showVerboseLog`

-Show verbose log.
-Please enable when you report the logs
+Shows detailed logs.
+Please enable this option when reporting logs.

 ## 3. Remote Configuration